shawnferry/HOL7712-gitbook/setup/enable-puppet.md

 $$
-Command-14
+PUP-14
 $$

-1. Placing puppet:agent in maintanance state stops the puppet agent daemon from running and prevents later errors about puppet already running while we manually run the agent.
+1. Placing puppet:agent in maintenance state stops the puppet agent daemon from running and prevents later errors about puppet already running while we manually run the agent.
 Disabling `puppet:agent` or `puppet:master` will result in the `[agent]`or`[master]`stanzas being removed.

   ![](/images/SETUP-014-svcadm-mark.png)